-- 24.Keep a record of suggestions included in your rejections, if offered.
-Most rejections are standard form letters, so if someone sends a personal note, thank them in writing.
-They could become your friend and ally! - 25.
-Wait.
-It could take a year or longer to get an agent. - 26.
-When an agent accepts your work and wants to represent you, they'll send you a contract.
-Do not pay your agent; they make money when your book sells. - 27.Be nice to your agent, as he/she will now be the one getting your rejection letters.
-Treat them like a friend but with respect. - 28.
+- 24. When an agent accepts your work and wants to represent you, they'll send you a contract.
+Do not pay your agent; they make money when your book sells. - 25.Be nice to your agent, as he/she will now be the one getting your rejection letters.
+Treat them like a friend but with respect. - 26.
 Your agent might be working on a deal without giving you particulars.
-Don't get upset with him/her, as having a meltdown may derail any plans in process. - 29.
+Don't get upset with him/her, as having a meltdown may derail any plans in process. - 27.
 Wait.
-It takes months, sometimes years, to get acceptance from a publisher. - 30.Don't hold out for an advance.
-Very few publishers these days offer any money up front. - 31.
+It takes months, sometimes years, to get acceptance from a publisher. - 28.Don't hold out for an advance.
+Very few publishers these days offer any money up front. - 29.Build a platform (the people who are likely to buy your book within the first 90 days).
+Publishers use this info to make their decisions.
+Your platform will include your contacts on Facebook, LinkedIn, Twitter, e-mail, and any social media. - 30.
 When you get an offer from a publisher, read the contract before you sign it.
 You may want to get an expert opinion.
-An agent is a great resource. - 32.Research royalties offered and compare to the rest of the market.
-Sometimes royalties are paid on retail price, sometimes only on net profit. - 33.
+An agent is a great resource. - 31.Research royalties offered and compare to the rest of the market.
+Sometimes royalties are paid on retail price, sometimes only on net profit. - 32.
 Wait.
 Publishers schedule production months or years in advance.
-A contract doesn't mean you'll be published immediately or ever. - 34.
+A contract doesn't mean you'll be published immediately or ever. - 33.
 Hire a publicist.
-They will set up radio and TV interviews for you and will want to start publicity six months before your book is released. - 35.Practice being interviewed.
+They will set up radio and TV interviews for you and will want to start publicity six months before your book is released. - 34.
+Practice being interviewed.
 Your publicist will compose a list of questions for interviewers to use.
-Write your answers and have a friend role-play with you. - 36.
+Write your answers and have a friend role-play with you. - 35.
 Find an image consultant who will help you look your best.
-They'll also give you tips for television appearances. - 37.Research your interviewer ahead of time.
-It's more personal if you have listened and know a little about them before your show. - 38.Let all your friends and contacts (your platform) know about any interviews you have.
-This will increase the number of listeners, which will please your host. - 39.
+They'll also give you tips for television appearances. - 36.Research your interviewer ahead of time.
+It's more personal if you have listened and know a little about them before your show. - 37.Let all your friends and contacts (your platform) know about any interviews you have.
+This will increase the number of listeners, which will please your host. - 38.
 Write a thank-you note to the producer and the host after the interview.
-So few people do this that you'll stand out from the crowd. - 40.Keep a detailed record of your appearances and contacts.
-This will come in handy when you schedule publicity for your next book. - 41.
-Marketing is up to you, not the publisher.
+So few people do this that you'll stand out from the crowd. - 39.Keep a detailed record of your appearances and contacts.
+This will come in handy when you schedule publicity for your next book. - 40.Marketing is up to you, not the publisher.
 Learn all you can about how to market your book and yourself.
-Even if all your friends and family members buy a copy, you'll need to sell more. - 42.Don't quit your day job.
+Even if all your friends and family members buy a copy, you'll need to sell more. - 41.Don't quit your day job.
 Only about 5% of writers can support themselves and their families on what they earn writing.
 It's like making it big in Hollywood.
-A few are lucky; the rest do it for the love of the craft. - 43.
+A few are lucky; the rest do it for the love of the craft. - 42.
 Write every day.
-A painter paints, a baker bakes, and a writer writes.
+A painter paints; a baker bakes; and a writer writes.

-These are not in chronological order and you may work on more than one step at a time.
-This is not an exhaustive list, but it gives you an idea of what's involved.
+This is not an exhaustive list of steps in the publishing process, but it gives you an idea of what's involved.
 Having written a book puts you in an exclusive group, as very few people can make that claim.
 But that's only the first part of the process.